Algebraic Weaves and Braid Varieties: Abstract

 \section{Abstract}

 In this manuscript we study braid varieties, a class of affine algebraic varieties associated to positive braids.
 Several geometric constructions are presented, including certain torus actions on braid varieties and holomorphic symplectic structures on their respective quotients.
-We also develop a diagrammatic calculus for correspondences between braid varieties and use these correspondences to obtain interesting stratifications of braid varieties and their quotients.
-It is shown that the maximal charts of these stratifications are exponential Darboux charts for the holomorphic symplectic structures, and we relate these strata to exact Lagrangian fillings of Legendrian links.
+We also develop a diagrammatic calculus for correspondences between braid varieties and use these correspondences to obtain interesting \dec s of braid varieties and their quotients.
+It is shown that the maximal charts of these \dec s are exponential Darboux charts for the holomorphic symplectic structures, and we relate these charts to exact Lagrangian fillings of Legendrian links.